 Agricultural and Environmental Quality

-Analysis of effects of agriculture on environmental quality with emphasis on agricultural wastes and practices, the potential for using agricultural systems for disposal of other wastes and the effects of pollution on the agricultural environment.
+Analysis of effects of agriculture on environmental quality; emphasis on agricultural wastes and practices; potential for using agricultural systems for disposal of other wastes; effects of pollution on the agricultural environment.
 (P)

-The full range of water issues including abundance and quality of water in the environment, water policy and conflict.
+Course explores the full range of water issues including abundance and quality of water in the environment, water policy, and conflict.
 (P)

-Relationships between human activities and soil and environmental quality.
-Lectures concentrate on the fundamentals of soil and environmental science using case studies to illustrate basic principles.
+Course will focus on relationships between human activities and soil and environmental quality.
+Lectures will concentrate on fundamentals of soil and environmental science, using case studies to illustrate basic principles.
 Intended for non-majors.
 (B)

 Introduction to Soils in the Environment